-The MIDI In microcontroller (PIC16F870) is a 28 pin DIP device which can be replaced with a new one containing later versions of the firmware, to fix any bugs and to implement new features.
+The MIDI In microcontroller (PIC16F870 for V1.0.4) is a 28 pin DIP device which can be replaced with a new one containing later versions of the firmware, to fix any bugs and to implement new features.
 This involves completely dismantling the TB-303 / Devil Fish and reassembling it - so this should only be undertaken by an experienced technician.
 The microcontroller is small and easy to send in the post.